DevMountain/iOS-Public/Afternoon Projects/Unit 4 - Obj-C/Day 2/DeckOfOneCardObjectiveC-master/README.md

 ## Overview

 ### Step 1 - Understand the RESTful API, Models
+* understand how Objective-C handles and creates models
+* understand how `h` and `m` files work together
+* create custom model object with dictionary 'failable' initializer

 ### Step 2 - Controller
+* create a model object controller with a `+ (void)drawCardWithCompletion:(void (^)(DVMCard *))completion`
+* create a method that fetches an image with a cards image url, and turns it into a `UIImage`

 ### Step 3 - User Interface / Bridging Swift and Objective-C
+* create a `Bridging-Header.h` file that bridges our Objective-C code and our Swift code
+* wire up the UI and create an action that draws a card and displays it to the user

 ## Part 1 - Understanding the JSON and Creating Models